Louis-DR/j2gpp/README.md

 ## Installation

-Simply download the latest executable from the [release page](https://github.com/Louis-DR/j2gpp/releases) and add to your PATH.
+Simply download the latest executable for your platform from the [release page](https://github.com/Louis-DR/j2gpp/releases), unzip it to the desired installation directory and add to your PATH.

 ## Basic usage